Console

 console Load the console

-init Initalize an ape project
+init Initialize an ape project

 networks Manage networks